nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### 3.2.2 Design consideration

-Aspect: Choice of component to save the profile pictures
+##### 3.2.2.1 Aspect: Choice of component to save the profile pictures

-* Current Implementation: Save image file through `StorageManager`.
+* **Current Implementation:** Save image file through `StorageManager`.

-    * Pro: Mechanism can be extended from the existing architecture that the project is built upon (AB3).
+    * Pros: Mechanism can be extended from the existing architecture that the project is built upon (AB3).

-    * Con: There is a need to implement additional exception handling mechanism to inform the user in cases where invalid file path is provided.
+    * Cons: There is a need to implement additional exception handling mechanism to inform the user in cases where invalid file path is provided.

-* Alternative considered: Save image files through a new standalone class eg. `ImageCommand`.
+* **Alternative Implementation:** Save image files through a new standalone class eg. `ImageCommand`.
 This class handles all mechanism related to profile pictures.

-    * Pro: Exception handling is simplified as informing the user of invalid file path will be similar to when an invalid command is given.
+    * Pros: Exception handling is simplified as informing the user of invalid file path will be similar to when an invalid command is given.

-    * Con: It is harder to store and update patient's profile pictures.
+    * Cons: It is harder to store and update patient's profile pictures.
 New dependencies need to be created to associate with the newly created `ImageCommand` class.
 Thus, our team decided to implement the first alternative as it follows the existing architecture closely and minimizes the risk of breaking the existing architecture.

-Aspect: Image type
+##### 3.2.2.2 Aspect: Image type

-* Current Implementation: All types of files are accepted, including `.jpg` and `.png`.
+* **Current Implementation:** All types of files are accepted, including `.jpg` and `.png`.

-    * Pro: User do not need to convert `.jpg` to `.png` file or vice versa before setting desired image file as profile picture.
+    * Pros: User do not need to convert `.jpg` to `.png` file or vice versa before setting desired image file as profile picture.
 This enhances usability.

-    * Con: Non-image files are still stored in 'data' folder even though the patient's profile picture in CliniCal will not be updated visually.
+    * Cons: Non-image files are still stored in 'data' folder even though the patient's profile picture in CliniCal will not be updated visually.

-* Alternative Implementation: Accept only some types of files i.e `.jpg` and `.png`.
+* **Alternative Implementation:** Accept only some types of files i.e `.jpg` and `.png`.

-    * Pro: Acts as a form of validation check and non-image files will not be stored in the 'data' folder.
+    * Pros: Acts as a form of validation check and non-image files will not be stored in the 'data' folder.
 This helps to save disk space.

-    * Con: User is only limited to certain types of image files.
+    * Cons: User is only limited to certain types of image files.
 As such, our team decided to implement the first alternative as this design maximizes application usability.
 User will not need to spend additional time converting their images into accepted file types.
     Furthermore, our team assessed that users can easily delete non-image files from the 'data' folder if the need arises.